 Why did medieval armies always capture castles rather than bypass them?

-All the people from the surrounding region ran to the fortress, poor empty peasant huts remained all around, where there was nothing to profit from, and robbery in wars was the main incentive for the troops.
-Next, the whole question is how they captured it, if the fortress was powerful, they took it by starvation, if it was possible to take it, they tried it.
-With powerful troops, they blocked several state fortresses and prepared for the main battles.
-This is in the Middle Ages, in the Northern Military District, with today’s weapons and tactics, large cities and established fortresses should not be taken, it would be too bloody and time-consuming.
-The main thing is to achieve a moral turning point in the enemy troops, when victory is no longer possible, then the troops and garrisons will stop resisting.
+All the people from the surrounding region ran to the fortress, poor empty peasant huts remained around, where there was nothing to profit from, and robbery in wars was the main incentive for the troops.
+Then the whole question is how they captured, if the fortress is powerful, they took it by ATTRACTION, if there is an opportunity to take it, they tried.
+With powerful troops, they blocked several fortresses of the state and prepared for the main battles.
+This is in the Middle Ages, in the North-Eastern Military District, with today's weapons and tactics, it is not necessary to take large cities and created fortresses, it is too bloody and takes too long.
+The main thing is to achieve a moral turning point in the enemy troops, when victory is no longer possible, then both the troops and garrisons will stop resisting.
 That is, the strategy of the general state of the state becomes the main thing.
-The beginning of the Northern Military District was similar to such a strategy, only an erroneous calculation of forces, means and tactics did not allow success.
-(So the Wehrmacht defeated many different states, with pressure, achieving a quick turnaround in military companies).
-Only the RF Armed Forces continue to act in the Northern Military District without sufficient initiative and strength, are stretched thin and without pressure for victory, and the enemy resists without seeing his defeat.
+The beginning of the North-Eastern Military District was similar to such a strategy, only an erroneous calculation of forces, means and tactics did not allow achieving success.
+(This is how the Wehrmacht defeated many different countries, by pressure, achieving a quick turnaround in military campaigns).
+Only the RF Armed Forces continue to act in the SVO without sufficient initiative and forces, protractedly and without pressure for victory, the enemy resists, not seeing its defeat.
 Conclusion: the strategy of the second stage of the SVO is not designed for a quick victory, but for other goals.

 6. 0